Hong Kong protests: Carrie Lam misses her chance to restore calm | DW | 17.10.2019

 Read more: Hong Kong police shoot protester in chest

-However, Ma said that the pro-democracy demonstrators are also beginning to realize the limitations of violent protest.
+However, Ma said the pro-democracy demonstrators are also beginning to realize the limitations of violent protest.

 "Some protesters have questioned the effectiveness of 'indiscriminate violent actions' by frontline protesters," said Ma.
 "This sentiment may have forced frontline protesters to restrain their behavior."